HaydenFaulkner/VideoYOLO/README.md

 ***We found a warmup was necessary for YOLOv3***

 ### Finetuning
-To finetune a model you need to specify a `--resume` path and a `--trained_on` dataset:
+To finetune a model you need to specify a `--resume` path to a pretrained params model file and specify the `--trained_on` dataset, the model will be finetuned on the dataset specified with `--dataset`
 ```
 python train_yolov3.py --dataset voc --trained_on coco --resume models/0003/yolo3_darknet53_coco_best.params --gpus 0,1,2,3 --save_prefix 0006 --num_workers 16 --warmup_lr 0.0001 --warmup_epochs 3 --syncbn True
 ```